 Our Board of Directors consists of five members, H. Craig Dees, Timothy C. Scott, Jan E. Koe, Kelly M. McMasters and Alfred E. Smith, IV.
 Dr. Dees, who is our Chief Executive Officer, serves as chairman of our Board of Directors.
 Three members of our Board of Directors, Mr. Koe, Dr. McMasters and Mr. Smith, are considered independent under the independence standards of the Nasdaq Stock Market.
-Our Board of Directors considered the payment of consulting fees by the Company to Dr. McMasters in the amount of \$54,000 for consulting services performed in 2012 in connection with scientific and technical issues in clinical development and overseeing our compassionate use program and the payment of consulting fees in the amount of \$75,000 paid by the Company to each of Mr. Smith and Mr. Koe for consulting services performed in 2012 with respect to investor relations in determining that each of Dr. McMasters and Messrs.
+Our Board of Directors considered the payment of consulting fees by the Company to Dr. McMasters in the amount of \$54,000 for consulting services performed in 2013 in connection with scientific and technical issues in clinical development and overseeing our compassionate use program and the payment of consulting fees in the amount of \$75,000 paid by the Company to each of Mr. Smith and Mr. Koe for consulting services performed in 2013 with respect to investor relations in determining that each of Dr. McMasters and Messrs.
 Koe and Smith are independent under the independence standards of the Nasdaq Stock Market.
+See "Compensation Discussion and Analysis - Director Compensation" below regarding changes we have made to our non-employee director compensation in 2013.